 Treating obesity as a disease makes economic sense.

 Is obesity a disease?
 Let’s take a closer look at why it should be identified as such: It is positively correlated with diseases that are highly expensive to treat, like kidney disease.
 Dialysis, a common treatment for kidney failure, costs an average of $72,000 per year, per patient.
 With nearly 500,000 individuals on dialysis in the US, it constitutes a significant cost burden for individuals, insurance companies, and the government.
 By defining obesity as a disease, cost-effective treatments for obesity – like consultations with a nutritionist, physical therapy, or even bariatric surgery – can help to circumvent cases (and therefore costs) of the diseases with which obesity is associated.
 As the old adage goes, an ounce of prevention is worth a pound of cure.
+As such, in the works are federal, evidenced-based dietary guidelines for infants, pregnant women and young children in an effort to prevent obesity.

 Obesity as a disease encourages treatment.